Megislava/Alaskan-Obsidian/CyberSec/Theory/Programming Languages/C/Intro.md

 	- modifier for integer data types
 		- they are implicitely `signed` - the usage is therefore voluntary
 - `sizeof`
-	- returns the size of size of allocated memory for data type or other parameter
+	- returns the size of allocated memory for data type or other parameter
 		```c
 		printf(" %zd, ", sizeof(int));
 		printf(" %zd, ", sizeof 12);